DavidKasompe/bug-squash-ai/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Backend (Django)

+A new `backend/` folder will be created at the project root.
+This will contain the Django backend for BugSquash.AI, including all Django apps, configuration, and API code.

+- To set up the backend, navigate to the `backend/` directory and follow the instructions in its README (to be created).